AuON: A Linear-time Alternative to Orthogonal Momentum Updates: Conclusion

 \section{Conclusion}

-We introduced \textbf{AuON}, a linear-time optimizer that enforces unit spectral norm constraints to stabilize training without the computational overhead of full semi-orthogonalization.
-Across tasks of varying complexity---from nanoGPT on SmolLM-Corpus to MNIST and CIFAR-10---AuON consistently improved convergence and accuracy over SGD, while matching or surpassing AdamW at nearly identical runtime cost.
-The hybrid variant further narrows the gap to MuON, offering a lighter-weight alternative with strong empirical performance.
+We introduced AuON, a linear-time optimizer that enforces unit spectral-norm constraints to stabilize training without the computational overhead of full semi-orthogonalization.
+Across tasks of varying complexity—from nanoGPT on the SmolLM-Corpus to MNIST and CIFAR-10—AuON consistently improved convergence and accuracy over SGD, while matching or surpassing AdamW at nearly identical runtime cost.
+The hybrid variant (Ns = 5) further outperforms MuON in language modeling, providing a strong and efficient alternative with competitive empirical performance.

-Despite these gains, AuON and Hybrid-AuON may exhibit instability on very large-scale transformer models, such as exploding attention logits, as noted in prior work \\ \cite{kimiteam2025kimik2openagentic}.
-Due to limited GPU resources, we leave large-scale evaluations to future work, where techniques like QK-clipping may help mitigate these issues.
+Despite these advantages, both AuON and Hybrid-AuON still exhibit attention-logit explosion on very large-scale transformer models, although the effect is less severe than in MuON, as reported in prior work \cite{kimiteam2025kimik2openagentic}.
+Techniques such as QK-clipping \cite{kimiteam2025kimik2openagentic} may help mitigate these issues in future applications .

-Overall, our findings indicate that AuON is a practical and efficient alternative to standard optimizers and a lightweight counterpart to MuON, capable of delivering robust optimization performance without sacrificing efficiency.
-Future work will focus on scaling AuON to larger architectures and long-horizon training runs, such as NanoGPT speedruns on H100 GPUs, to further establish its robustness in production-scale training.
+Overall, our findings show that AuON is a practical and efficient alternative to standard optimizers and a lightweight counterpart to MuON, capable of delivering robust optimization performance without sacrificing computational efficiency in small-scale settings.